Hong Kong Parkview Listed by dragonforce Ransomware Group

 Hong Kong Parkview offers over 200 luxury serviced apartments and a private clubhouse featuring recreational and dining facilities.
 Located within Tai Tam Country Park, it provides a tranquil living experience just minutes from the city center.
 The complex includes amenities such as a fitness center, swimming pools, themed playrooms, and various dining options.
 Targeting both long-term residents and short-term guests, it serves as an ideal home away from home.

 On June 11, 2026, luxury Hong Kong residential complex Parkview appeared on the leak site of the dragonforce ransomware group.
-Internal files were exfiltrated during a ransomware attack on the company that operates more than 200 serviced apartments and a private clubhouse in Tai Tam Country Park.
+Internal files were allegedly exfiltrated during a ransomware attack on the company that operates more than 200 serviced apartments and a private clubhouse in Tai Tam Country Park.

 Public reporting indicates that dragonforce listed Parkview on its leak site and claimed to have stolen internal documents.
-The exact number of people whose data was exposed remains unknown.
+The exact number of people whose data may have been exposed remains unknown.
 Available reporting describes the exposed material as internal files, though the precise data types have not been independently verified by third parties.
 The listing appeared on an onion address tracked by ransomware.live, the same platform that aggregates many ransomware leak sites.

 June 11, 2026 marks the public disclosure date on the group’s blog.
 Parkview caters to both long-term residents and short-term guests, meaning current and former tenants, club members, and visitors could be affected if personal information was contained in the stolen files.